Shut the Door. Have a Seat.: Reception

+Critical reception

-Critical reception of "Shut the Door.
-Have a Seat." was highly favorable, with several reviewers giving the episode top score on their rating system and calling it one of the best in the series.
+"Shut the Door.
+Have a Seat." was met with highly favorable reviews from critics, with several reviewers giving the episode top score on their rating system and calling it one of the best in the series.
+It has appeared on many publications' lists of the show's greatest episodes.
 Keith Phipps of The A.V.
 Club gave the episode an "A", calling it "quite thrilling".
 Phipps was pleasantly surprised by the "dawn of a new era" that seemed to be implied, as opposed to the "bleak ending" he had expected.
 San Francisco Chronicle's Tim Goodman also appreciated the "giddy abandon" of the episode, and called it "arguably the best melding of plot-movement and existential crisis exploration of the entire season."
 TV critic Alan Sepinwall called the episode "a concentrated shot of pure storytelling joy".
 Sepinwall commended actors Jared Harris, whose Lane character he was glad to see remaining on the show, and John Slattery, for his comedic timing.
 In a review for IGN, Eric Goldman called the episode "simply excellent".
 Goldman, like Phipps, was pleasantly surprised by how his dark forebodings at the start of the episode were false, and that things came together for the best.

-Reviewers commented on the plot's similarity to the archetypical heist film, several mentioning specifically Ocean's Eleven.
+Reviewers commented on the plot's similarity to the archetypal heist film, several mentioning specifically Ocean's Eleven.
 Sepinwall enjoyed particularly what he referred to as his "favorite part of any caper (or other kind of ensemble adventure) movie: the gathering of the team."
 Slate's Patrick Radden Keefe also mentioned Seven Samurai, adding that, though the concept is not a new one, "I tend to enjoy these types of sequences...[a]nd in this instance, the fact that the team members were being poached from inside Sterling Coop made it all the more fun."